stesun2/news-site-IV/README.md

 ```

 If these steps are completed successfully, the list of articles displayed on the home page should change as you interact with the text box.

+## Next Steps
+There is quite a bit of repeated code and our code base is not organized very well at all!
+Refactor the code base to something you can be proud of.